 Chateau d’Agassac makes a second wine, Pommie’s Agassac.
 The estate also produces several small cuvees; Accuracy of Agassac, The Agassant, and Pomies-Tete de Cuvee.
 On average, the annual production is close to 17,500 cases of wine per vintage.

 The best vintages of Chateau d’Agasac are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2010 and 2009.

 When to Drink Chateau d’Agassac, Anticipated Maturity, Decanting Time

 Chateau d’Agassac can be enjoyed on the young side with an hour or so of decanting.
-However, the wine is usually better with 2-4 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
+However, the wine is usually better at 2-4 years of bottle age.
+Of course, that can vary slightly, depending on the vintage character.

 In the best years, the wine will at its best between 8-12 years of age after the vintage.
 Young vintages can be decanted for an average of 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 Serving and Decanting Chateau d’Agassac, with Wine, Food, Pairing Tips

 Chateau d’Agassac is best served at 14 degrees Celsius, 57 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 The red wine of Chateau d’Agassac is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.